 This AU explores the natural and physical world through discussion and discovery of major scientific concepts and theories.
 Students must complete two courses in different disciplines.
 At least one course must include a laboratory component, which emphasizes "the hands on" nature of science.
-These courses come primarily from the departments of Biology, Chemistry, and Engineering and Physics.
+These courses come primarily from the School of Sciences & School of Engineering, Math & Computer Science.